mimi-netizen/Steghub-DevOps_CloudComputing/MERN Stack/MERN Web Stack/STEP_0.md

 ## Install OpenSSH for Windows

+To complete this project we need an AWS account and a virtual server with Ubuntu Server OS, refer to LAMP STEP_0.

 To install OpenSSH using PowerShell, we run our PowerShell as an Administrator.
 To make sure that OpenSSH is available, run the following cmdlet:

 ```powershell